iambrainstorming/opinionated_observer/src/opinion/enshittification.md

 The time for alternatives is now.
 Are we ready to build them?

-## Can Fascism and Dictatorshi might come back?
+## Can Fascism and Dictatorship might come back?

 [Why fascism is so tempting -- and how your data could power it](https://www.ted.com/talks/yuval_noah_harari_why_fascism_is_so_tempting_and_how_your_data_could_power_it/transcript?subtitle=en)